 - COX-2 inhibitors, a subclass of NSAIDs that have a lower risk of internal bleeding or stomach ulcers—a common side effect of other NSAIDs that are used in large doses for a long time.

 Corticosteroids: These steroid hormones are another short-term option you can use while waiting for DMARDs to kick in.
 Your doc might also use corticosteroids to treat severe flare-ups, or in more advanced cases in combination with other drugs.
 They can be taken orally, intravenously, or injected right into the joint.
 The most common is Deltasone (prednisone).
 Steroids can have serious side effects with long-term use (anything longer than 8 to 12 weeks), including high blood sugar, high blood pressure, bone loss, and glaucoma.
-When you’re ready to come off them, you’ll need to do so slowly over a few weeks, while your adrenal glands return to their role of pumping natural cortisone on their own.
+When you’re ready to come off them, you’ll need to do so slowly over a few weeks (called a steroid taper), while your adrenal glands return to their role of pumping natural cortisone on their own.
+Steroids can have serious dose-dependent side effects.
+Infection can be a side effect but it might be okay to leave out as most patients are on lower-doses of steroids.

 Tumor-necrosis factor (TNF) inhibitors put the brakes on tumor-necrosis factor, a protein that’s overproduced in people with RA and the main cause of the first inflammation.
 TNF-inhibitors are delivered by self-injection or IV infusion, depending on the drug, which include: